-2014 saw mobile internet traffic exceed that of PC usage for the first time.
+2014 saw mobile internet traffic overtake desktop usage for the first time.
 We all know that having a mobile friendly website is good for usability, but Google is now taking it all one step further.

-From April 21st, Google will be rewarding mobile friendly sites in their ranking algorithms; great news if your site’s mobile friendly and operating in a space where your competitors sites aren’t, but are you ready for this change?
+From April 21st, Google will be rewarding mobile friendly sites in their ranking algorithms.
+This is great news if your site’s mobile friendly and operating in a space where your competitors sites aren’t.
+But are you ready for this change?

 How mobile friendly are you?

 If you’re having to zoom in and pinch to view your website on a mobile device, Google won’t class your site as mobile friendly.
-Whilst developing your site to be mobile responsive could cost time and money, Google’s new changes may well mean that choosing not to develop a mobile site results in your very own digital suicide.
+Developing your site to be mobile responsive could cost time and money.
+Google’s new changes may well mean that choosing not to develop a mobile site results in your very own digital suicide.

 Knowing your options – mobile vs responsive

 So, what options do you have?
 There are two ways to make your site mobile friendly.
 You can either use a separate mobile site or utilise the power of responsive web design.
 We explored the battle of mobile responsive versus dedicated mobile site in a recent blog post, but here’s a run down.